samsuh/2026-journal/README.md

 # 2026-journal

+## 4/13/26 - Monday
+- No plans. haircut soon?

 ## 4/12/26 - Sunday
 - Didnt do much today.
+- reached out to a few people. extraversion/ social check ins

 ## 4/11/26 - Saturday
 - Slept in.